 You can apply for building warrants and submit related forms online at the eBuildingStandards.scot website.

-For more information on completing your application, see the Building Warrant Application Guidance page or download the guide below:
+For more information on completing your application, see the Building Warrant Application Guidance page or download the guides below:

 As part of our commitment to customer service and continuous improvement we are changing the way that electronic approval documents are sent out.
 Due to feedback relating to the issue, stamped drawings will be sent in a PDF format as of 1 April 2019.